Graphic Design: 5 Reasons It’s the Right Career for You

 To become a successful graphic designer, your artistic talent will get you only so far.
 You need to get the graphic design education and training you need to be in demand.
-You’ll have to learn how to use industry software, such as Adobe Illustrator®, Photoshop®, Flash®, and InDesign®, as well as the many other technical aspects of graphic design.
+You’ll have to learn how to use industry software, such as Adobe Illustrator®, Photoshop®, and InDesign®, as well as the many other technical aspects of graphic design.
 As you work in the field, you’ll also need to stay up to date with current graphic arts trends and techniques.
 Following successful graphic designers on social media is one way to do so.
 In short, professional graphic designers are always learning.

 This may surprise you, but graphic design entails much more than simply matching colors and choosing fun fonts.
 Especially if you intend to work freelance, you need to learn the business aspects of your job, too.
 This could mean working within a specified budget, handling invoices, or managing multiple clients.
 This doesn’t mean you have to be a business whiz, but having some business or marketing savvy will help you in the long run.

 If you’re reading this, chances are you’re not exactly satisfied with your current job.
 That’s great!
 Switching careers is never easy, but having the motivation to change your circumstances can make all the difference.
 Believe it or not, as a graphic designer, not only could you get to work in a fun, creative field, you could actually make more money doing it.2 According to the Bureau of Labor Statistics, in the year 2012 graphic designers earned a median average of $849.04 per week, or $21.22 an hour.3 That’s certainly better than, say, working as a low-level associate at a retail store!

-How can you get started?As mentioned before, to become a successful graphic designer, you need to get the right training, which means earning your degree in graphic arts.
+As mentioned before, to become a successful graphic designer, you need to get the right training, which means earning your degree in graphic arts.
 If you’re a working adult, however, you need to find a program that’s designed for you and your challenges.
-At Stevens-Henager College for instance, they have flexible class schedules so you can go to school without having to quit your job.
-You can choose between daytime, evening, or online classes.4 Stevens-Henager College also offers accelerated programs, so you can finish your degree faster.5 You can earn your associate’s degree in 20 months or less or your bachelor’s degree in graphic arts in 36 months or less.
-In addition, you could also qualify for one of their Fresh Start Scholarships and save up to $5,000 on tuition.6 Find out more about graphic arts degree programs at Stevens-Henager by visiting them at www.stevenshenager.edu or calling them at 1-888-814-4813.
+At Independence University for instance, they have flexible class schedules so you can go to school without having to quit your job.
+You can choose between daytime, evening, or online classes.
+Independence University also offers accelerated programs, so you can finish your degree faster.4 You can earn your associate’s degree in 20 months or less or your bachelor’s degree in graphic arts in 36 months or less.
+Find out more about graphic arts degree programs at Independence by visiting them at www.independence.edu or calling them at 1-888-814-4813.